-For more than four decades, the FLYING yawls are existing.
+For more than five decades, the FLYING yawls are existing.

 Under the original name of the shipyard "SÜDPLAST" the first FLYING boats appeared on market in 1963.
 Being confronted with the question, to build class boats or no racing yawls at all, the shipyard management decided, to do it their own way with their own designs.
 The well known yacht designer Heribert Streuer developed the FLYING yawls together with the shipyard crew.